gopuneet/Teaspoon/README.md

 ### Retrieving the data

-Finally, to retrieve information from the database of your choice, use
+Finally, to retrieve information from the database of your choice, use:

 ```ruby
 Teaspoon.spoonful(constraints)